martinqt/GitExtensionsDoc/source/getting_started.rst

 Installation
 ------------

-There is a single click installer that installs MsysGit, Kdiff3 and Git Extensions.
-The installer will detect if 32bit and/or 64bit versions should be installed.
+There is a single click installer GitExtensions-X.XX.XX-SetupComplete.msi that installs Git for Windows 32bit, Kdiff3 32bit and Git Extensions.
 The installer can be found `here <http://sourceforge.net/projects/gitextensions/>`_.

 .. image:: /images/install/install1.png

 .. figure:: /images/install/install2.png

-    Git Extensions depends heavily on MsysGit.
-When MsysGit is not installed, ensure the "Install MsysGit" checkbox is checked.
+    Git Extensions depends heavily on Git for Windows.
+When Git for Windows is not installed, ensure the "Install Git for Windows" checkbox is checked.
 Kdiff3 is optional, but is advised as a merge tool.

 .. image:: /images/install/install3.png